Implicit Under-Parameterization Inhibits Data-Efficient Deep Reinforcement Learning: Theoretical Analysis of Implicit Under-Parameterization

 We provide a proof of the theorem above as well as present a stronger variant that shows a gradual decrease in the effective rank for fitting iterations outside this infinite sequence in Appendix \ref{app:self_distill_proofs}.
-As $k$ increases along the sequence of iterations given by $k=(k_l)_{l=1}^\infty$, the effective rank of the matrix $\bM_{k}$ drops, leading to gradually decreasing expressivity of this matrix as $k$ increases.
+As $k$ increases along the sequence of iterations given by $k=(k_l)_{l=1}^\infty$, the effective rank of the matrix $\bM_{k}$ drops, leading to low expressivity of this matrix.
 Since $\bM_{k}$ linearly maps rewards to the Q-function~(Equation~\ref{eqn:unfolding}), drop in expressivity results of $\bM_{k}$ in the inability to model the actual $\bQ^\pi$.

+{\textbf{Summary of our analysis.} Our analysis of bootstrapping and gradient descent from the view of regularized kernel regression suggests that rank drop happens with more training (i.e., with more rounds of bootstrapping).
+In contrast to self-distillation~\citep{mobahi2020self}, rank drop may not happen in every iteration (and rank may increase between two consecutive iterations occasionally), but $\srank_{\delta}$ exhibits a generally decreasing trend.}